Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Estimating CATE

-\cite{vanderschaar_2017} and \cite{vanderschaar_2018} are two example of Multitask-Learners employing Gaussian Process regression as a base-learner, but there are different ways of inducing multitask learning using other types of base-learners (e.g.~tree ensembles).
-Due to their similarity with T-Learners in deriving a CATE estimator, we expect Multitask-Learners to perform well when complexity of the response surfaces $f_1, f_0$ varies across groups, and CATE itself turns out to be a rather complex function.
+Due to their similarity with T-Learners in deriving a CATE estimator, we expect Multitask-Learners to perform better when complexity of the response surfaces $f_1, f_0$ varies across groups, and CATE itself turns out to be a rather complex function.
+Nonetheless, Multitask-Learners avoid extremely complex CATE functions as in a T-Learner setting, via borrowing of information across groups/tasks; and in this way (similarly to X-Learners) they also address the potential issue of unbalanced groups.